pFarb/awesome-crypto-papers/README.md

 * [Understanding cryptography: A textbook for Students and Practitioners](http://www.crypto-textbook.com/) - Textbook, great lectures and problems to solve.
 * [Crypto101](https://www.crypto101.io/) - Crypto 101 is an introductory course on cryptography, freely available for programmers of all ages and skill levels.
-* [a Course in Cryptography](https://www.cs.cornell.edu/courses/cs4830/2010fa/lecnotes.pdf) - Lecture notes by Rafael Pass, Abhi Shelat
+* [A Course in Cryptography](https://www.cs.cornell.edu/courses/cs4830/2010fa/lecnotes.pdf) - Lecture notes by Rafael Pass, Abhi Shelat.
-* [Lecture Notes on Cryptography](https://cseweb.ucsd.edu/~mihir/papers/gb.pdf) - Famous set of lectures on cryptography by Shafi Goldwasser (MIT), M. Bellare (University of California)
+* [Lecture Notes on Cryptography](https://cseweb.ucsd.edu/~mihir/papers/gb.pdf) - Famous set of lectures on cryptography by Shafi Goldwasser (MIT), M. Bellare (University of California).
 * [Introduction to Cryptography by Christof Paar](https://www.youtube.com/watch?v=2aHkqB2-46k) - Video course by Christof Paar (University of Bochum in Germany).
 In english.
 * [Cryptography I](https://www.coursera.org/learn/crypto) - Stanford University course on Coursera, taught by prof. Dan Boneh.
 [Cryptography II](https://www.coursera.org/learn/crypto2) is still in development.
 <hr>